-Strong Leads: A Film Seminar for High School Girls is a four-part after-school seminar spotlighting films about and made by women.
+Strong Leads: A Film Seminar for High School Girls is an after-school seminar spotlighting films about and made by women.
 It is designed for 10th, 11th and 12th grade girls.
-A presentation of the Belcourt’s education and engagement program, Strong Leads will explore gender representation in cinema, in the Hollywood establishment, and in film discourse.
+A presentation of the Belcourt’s education and engagement program, Strong Leads explores gender representation in cinema, in the Hollywood establishment, and in film discourse.

 Please note: Participation in Strong Leads is by application only, and space is limited.
 This seminar is offered at no cost to participants, but you must apply and be selected to attend.
 It is designed for students only and is meant to be taken in its entirety (no single sessions).
-Application deadline is Fri, Mar 22.
+Popcorn and bottled water are provided.
+Application deadline is Tue, Oct 1.
 Participants will be notified on Fri, Oct 4.

 This series features high-quality films designed to spark conversation about important issues.
 Because of that, some films contain adult situations, profanity, drug/alcohol use, nudity, sexual situations, and violence.